 As long as your filters match the specs for your filter, then it’s up to you and your personal needs.
 Do you and your family suffer from allergies or asthma?
 Or maybe you smoke in the house?
 If so, filters that effectively filter out allergens, pet dander, and odors might be right for you.
 Or maybe you know you’ll struggle with remembering to change filters every few months.
 Then, a filter that lasts much longer may be the best solution for your home furnace.

 Be sure to follow the manufacturer’s guidelines listed on the packaging of each filter type.
 However, we tell all our customers that filters can and should be changed in all seasons.
 While they’re called furnace filters, that doesn’t mean they should only be changed in the winter.
 Air passes through your unit in all seasons, so don’t forget to check your filters in the spring and summer too.

-If we can ever be of any assistance in identifying the right filter for your furnace, please don’t hesitate to call us at 317-670-0171.
+If we can ever be of any assistance on how to choose a furnace filter for your house, please don’t hesitate to call us at 317-670-0171.
 We want you to be a hero the next time you’re in the filter aisle of your local hardware store.

 Professional.
 Courteous.
 Responsive.
 Just three words I would use to describe my experience with Homesense.

 I believe trust is the foundation of a refreshingly different customer experience.
 Our team goes the extra mile to deliver it every day.

 Homesense was by far the most professional, respectful and seasoned HVAC company I have ever worked with.
 After our first call, we never looked back.